mxayon/elephantsintheroom/README.md

 ##Elephants In the Room
-**** currently still in demo mode. if you are a developer and need to look at code please keep in mind that TagWords on nav bar are hard coded in with tagword Ids and using a joint table to pull down articles associated through articletagwords table.
+**** currently still in demo mode. if you are a developer and need to look at code please keep in mind that TagWords on nav bar are hard coded in with tagword Ids and using a join table to pull down articles associated through articletagwords table.
 Hard coded in app.js ***********

 Elephants in the room is an article database that tries to cover all hard hitting issues.
 Categories or TagWords are cut down to 4 classifications.